chaimvaid/prompter-ide-doc/docs/usage/merge-back.md

 3. The right side of the slider will initially be empty.
 Paste the copied code into the right side.
 4. Proceed as in Scenario 1 to review, merge, and save the changes.

+### Scenario 3: Context Menu Selection

+In addition to the above workflows, you can use the **context menu** to insert selected content into the merge element:
+1. Select the desired text from any document or code block.
+2. Right-click to open the **context menu**.
+3. Click **Open in Merge** to automatically insert the selection into the merge element.
+4. From there, proceed as in the previous scenarios to merge and save the changes.

 ---

 ## Create Tab